joshloyal/joshloyal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in the [Department of Statistics](https://stat.illinois.edu/) at the University of Illinois at Urbana-Champaign advised by Professor [Yuguo Chen](https://stat.illinois.edu/directory/profile/yuguo) and [Ruoqing Zhu](https://sites.google.com/site/teazrq/home).
+I am a PhD candidate in the [Department of Statistics](https://stat.illinois.edu/) at the University of Illinois at Urbana-Champaign advised by Professors [Yuguo Chen](https://stat.illinois.edu/directory/profile/yuguo) and [Ruoqing Zhu](https://sites.google.com/site/teazrq/home).

 My research interests include statistical network analysis, Bayesian inference, machine learning, data science, and statistical computing.